freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 1170.1

+See any that might help?
 There's one that says `function`.
 See if you can find out more about it.

 #### HINTS